eoabdulhalim/PowerCo-Customer-Churn-Prediction/README.md

 ### Step 1: Run EDA Notebook

 Start by analyzing the data through the **EDA notebook** (`eda_notebook.ipynb`).
-This will give you a clear understanding of the data, missing values, and correlations between different features.
-Make necessary adjustments to prepare the data for modeling.
+This will give you a clear understanding of the data and correlations between different features.

 ### Step 2: Train and Evaluate Model

 Run the **Model Training notebook** (`model_training_notebook.ipynb`) to:
+Make necessary adjustments to prepare the data for modeling.

+- Data Preprocessing: Splitting the dataset into training and test sets, encoding categorical features, and handling imbalanced target
+- Feature engineering and selection
 - Train the **Random Forest model**
 - Tune hyperparameters to improve performance
 - Evaluate the model using metrics like accuracy, precision, recall, and F1-score